 Purists might raise their eyebrows at this, but the reality is that if something's too hard to make, you're probably not going to make it.
 Which is a shame, because everyone should be able to enjoy the deep, rich, sumptuous flavor of demi-glace, which is pretty much the ultimate sauce.

-Okay, it's not literally the ultimate sauce.
+No, it's not literally the ultimate sauce.
 You can, in fact, use demi-glace to make other sauces.
 Add some red wine and reduce it for a bit and you have the classic red wine sauce.
 Do the same with mushrooms and shallots and you have a traditional mushroom sauce.

 Demi-glace is made by combining a mixture of half basic brown sauce and half brown stock (such as beef stock) and then simmering until it's reduced by half.
 The shortcut here is that instead of making the stock from scratch, we'll use store-bought stock or broth.
 It won't have the same body as a homemade demi-glace, but it'll save you about 8 hours.

-My advice is to use the best quality stock or broth you can find, and stick to the low-sodium, reduced-salt (or even no-salt) varieties.
+Your best bet is to use the best quality stock or broth you can find, and stick to the low-sodium, reduced-salt (or even no-salt) varieties.
 Reducing concentrates the saltiness, and you don't want your finished sauce to taste like a salt-lick.

 You'll need some cheesecloth for straining the sauce and also for making the sachet d'epices, as well as some cooking twine for tying it up.